Dragi2k/EMU/docs/software_setup.md

 macro_toolhead_max_accel: 0
 macro_toolhead_min_cruise_ratio: 0.5
 ```
+**Gate load:** The EMU uses the post stepper (gear) switch sensor as the filament homing point for the lanes.
+That means that when swapping colors, the filament will retract all the way into the EMU dry box.
+This has three benefits which maximise flexibility in lane / base unit arrangements and reliability in feeding filament:
+1. The filament is kept as dry as possible as it is now fully in the dry box.
+This results in lower probability of the filament snapping in the lane stepper gear due to it absorbing humidity from the environment.
+2. There is no need for a sensor at the combiner, simplifying wiring setup and configuration.
+3. You can expand to as many lanes as you want with any combination of passive combiners to bring the lane bowden tubes together to one that feeds the toolhead.

+The downside is that the full bowden length needs to be traversed when loading, resulting in slightly longer loading times (however that is almost insignificant) and that the bowden length for each lane needs to be calibrated before first use (this is an automated process described later in this guide).

-**Gate load:** The EMU uses the post stepper (gear) switch sensor as the homing point for the gates.
-In addition a conservative homing max and preload homing max value has been set to allow the user time to load the filament and ensure it is gripped by the EMU lane stepper.
-Use the below values as is and do not modify unless trying to troubleshoot a specific issue.</br>
+In addition, conservative homing max and preload homing max value have been selected, to allow the user time to load the filament and ensure it is gripped by the EMU lane stepper.

+It is therefore recommended to use the below values as is and do not modify unless trying to troubleshoot a specific issue.</br>
 ```
 gate_homing_endstop: mmu_gear
 gate_homing_max: 600
 gate_preload_homing_max: 600
 gate_preload_parking_distance: 2
 gate_unload_buffer: 50
-gate_parking_distance: 2
-gate_endstop_to_encoder: 13
+gate_parking_distance: 2          # park the filament 2mm before the stepper exit switch.
+Do not increase this value beyond this as you are then risking the filament walking past the stepper gears.
 gate_autoload: 1
 gate_final_eject_distance: 100
 ```
-**Bowden load:** As the EMU can accomodate long bowden tubes feeding to the printer, the following adjustments need to be made to allow Happy Hare to operate in that environment.</br>
+**Bowden load:** As the EMU can accomodate long bowden tubes feeding to the printer, the bowden_homing_max is increased to allow Happy Hare to feed a longer run.

+In addition the correction and unload test moves are disabled as the encoder is not fitted in the base setup.
+From experience, encoders tend to accumulate dust after a few thousand swap cycles requiring ongoing maintenance.
+In addition they materially elevate the noise profile of the unit and add a point of "filament impact" in the bowden loading path.</br>
 ```
 bowden_homing_max: 3000	# if the EMU lane to toolhead distance is larger than 3 meters, increase this value.